2013 Chapramari Forest train accident: Jalpaiguri protest

 A protest seeking better regulation for trains passing through the wildlife sanctuary occurred on 14 November in Jalpaiguri.
 In an unrelated statement by West Bengal's forest minister, Hiten Burman, it was noted that official requests to a similar effect have been disregarded by railway authorities in the past.

 Repercussions

-The accident reignited discussion over the history and administration of the 168 km track, which spans New Jalpaiguri to Alipurduar and also passes through Buxa Tiger Reserve.
+The crash reignited discussion over the history and administration of the 168 km track, which runs from New Jalpaiguri to Alipurduar and also passes through Buxa Tiger Reserve.
 Animesh Basu, a coordinator for the Himalayan Nature and Adventure Foundation, criticised the government's response to the issue of its national heritage animal being frequently hit by trains, highlighting the irony of Indian Railways' use of an elephant calf as its mascot.

 Electric fencing, stationary lighting, and motion sensors have each been proposed as technical measures to prevent similar incidents in the future.

 Investigation

-Officials plan to launch an investigation into the causes of the accident.
-Speeding is suspected as a possible contributing factor.
+Officials said they would investigate the crash.
+Excessive speed was suspected as a possible contributing factor.
 The train was traveling at 80 km/h and guidelines specify a limit of 40 km/h.